Olaf Kölzig: Playing career

+He also played in the 1998 All-Star Game, in which he made 14 saves on 17 shots.
+During the 2004–05 NHL lock-out he signed with the German club Eisbären Berlin.
+In his first game in Cologne against the Sharks, he registered a shootout in a 1-0 victory.

 On 11 February 2006, Kölzig signed a two-year, $10.9 million extension with the Capitals.
 In February 2007, in the midst of a 19–19–5 season, Kölzig tore his medial collateral ligament (MCL).
 Prior to this injury, Kölzig had missed only 18 games and never more than four in a row.

-In February 2008, the Capitals acquired goalie Cristobal Huet, who gradually took over as starting goaltender.
-Despite this, on 12 March Kölzig became the twenty-third goalie to win 300 games.
 The Capitals qualified for the playoffs, and Huet started every game in their first round series against the Philadelphia Flyers.
 The Capitals lost in seven games.
 A few weeks after their elimination, Kölzig announced he did not intend to return to the team.
-At the time, he was the last remaining Capital to have worn the original red, white and blue uniform and the blue jersey from 1995.

 On 1 July 2008, Kölzig became an unrestricted free agent and signed a $1.5 million, 1-year contract with the Tampa Bay Lightning, where he served as the back-up goalie to Mike Smith.
 Upon Kölzig's return to D.C. as a member of Tampa Bay, he was loudly cheered and a video in tribute to his time with the Caps was shown.
 On 28 January 2009, it was announced that Kölzig would miss the rest of the 2008–09 season due to a ruptured biceps tendon in his left arm.

 Kölzig was traded to the Toronto Maple Leafs along with Jamie Heward, Andy Rogers and a 4th round pick on 4 March 2009 as part of a trade deadline deal for Richard Petiot.
 As he was at that time suffering from an injury that would see him out for the rest of the 2008–09 season, the end of which would also see his contract expire, his acquisition from Tampa Bay was largely seen as an effort by Toronto general manager Brian Burke to "buy" the 4th round pick by taking on Kölzig's deadweight salary.

 On 23 September 2009, Kölzig announced his retirement from the NHL.
 Later that year, Kölzig was named to the ECHL Hall of Fame at the 2010 ECHL All-Star Game in Ontario, California.

 The Capitals have not issued Kölzig's number 37 since his retirement.